 How graphic design can (and will) save your life

-Curated by graphic designer Lucienne Roberts and design educator Rebecca Wright, founders of publishing house GraphicDesign&, with Shamita Sharmacharja at Wellcome Collection, the exhibition showed how graphic design has been used to persuade, to inform and to empower by highlighting the widespread and often subliminal nature of graphic design in shaping our environment, our health and our sense of self.
+Curated by graphic designer Lucienne Roberts and design educator Rebecca Wright, founders of publishing house GraphicDesign&, with Shamita Sharmacharja at Wellcome Collection, the exhibition shows how graphic design has been used to persuade, inform and empower.

-"If graphic design can save your life, it is eminently capable of killing you, too" notes The Guardian on the conflicted message at the heart of this ground breaking event which explored graphic design's "complex relationship with health, medicine, and the world of big pharma – and the different ethical positions that designers choose to take”.
+"If graphic design can save your life, it is eminently capable of killing you, too" notes The Guardian on the conflicted message at the heart of this ground breaking exhibition which explores graphic design's "complex relationship with health, medicine, and the world of big pharma – and the different ethical positions that designers choose to take."

-"The exhibition is full of other examples of the provocative power of graphics in ramming public health messages home, from the famous Don’t Die of Ignorance Aids awareness campaign – which saw every UK household leafleted with a mock tombstone in the 1980s, to the Kill Jill adverts, designed to encourage organ donation in Scotland.
-Presenting viewers with the choice of killing someone, by deciding whether or not to sign up as a donor, the campaign was subject to a litany of complaints.
-But the shock tactic paid off: donor registration surged by 300%” writes The Guardian's Oliver Wainwright.
+"The exhibition is full of other examples of the provocative power of graphics in ramming public health messages home, from the famous Don’t Die of Ignorance Aids awareness campaign – which saw every UK household leafleted with a mock tombstone in the 1980s, to the Kill Jill adverts, designed to encourage organ donation in Scotland" writes The Guardian's Oliver Wainwright.

 "Presenting viewers with the choice of killing someone, by deciding whether or not to sign up as a donor, the campaign was subject to a litany of complaints.
 But the shock tactic paid off: donor registration surged by 300%."

 "One of our intentions with the show was to portray the variety of design and communication strategies" explained Wright to CNN.